nhassan123/TrackAmole/README.md

 After you clone the repo, open the folder using Android Studio.
 Run the application by going to Run -> Run 'app'.
 The application can be run through an emulator or you can also plug in your android device.

-For more details and the full report, <href="https://www.eecg.utoronto.ca/~jayar/ece1778/download/trackamole.pdf"> click here</href>.
+For more details and the full report, <a href="https://www.eecg.utoronto.ca/~jayar/ece1778/download/trackamole.pdf"> click here</a>.